Master of Education and Theology [MEdTheol]

 - an undergraduate degree

-- have obtained a qualification recognised for teacher registration in Australia
+- a qualification recognised for teacher registration in Australia

-- have two years of full-time teaching experience or part-time equivalent
+- two years of full-time teaching experience or part-time equivalent

 For published information specific to this course, including the associated regulation, go to the Master of Education and Theology.